Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Preliminaries

 \subsection{Ranked Enumeration}

-The ranked enumeration problem assumes a \emph{ranking function} that orders the query answers by mapping them to a domain $W$ equipped with a total order $\preceq$.
-We denote by $\minel(S)$ the least element in $S \subseteq W$ which is allowed to be a multiset.
+Ranked enumeration assumes a given \emph{ranking function} that orders the query answers by mapping them to a domain $W$ equipped with a total order $\preceq$.
+We denote by $\minel(S)$ the smallest element in $S \subseteq W$ according to $\preceq$, where $S$ is allowed to be a multiset.

-\introparagraph{Weight aggregation} In this paper, we focus on the case of \emph{aggregate} ranking functions where weights are assigned to input tuples and the mapping to $W$ is done by aggregating those weights.
-One common scenario involves the \emph{sum-of-weights} as in \cref{ex:4path}: Real-valued weights are assigned to input tuples and the weight of an answer is the sum of weights of the input tuples that join to produce it.
-Ranked enumeration then returns the query answers in increasing weight order.
-In general, we are given an input-weight function $w_I$ that associates each input tuple with some weight in $W$\footnote{For simplicity, we assume that the input weights and the answer weights have the same domain but a generalization is straightforward.} and an aggregate function $w_a: \N^W \rightarrow W$ that takes a multiset of elements from $W$ and produces an output in $W$.
-We assume that the order of the elements does not affect the result of the aggregation~\cite{jesus15aggregation}.
-We also assume that $w(\emptyset)$ is equal to the least element according to $\preceq$.
+\introparagraph{Weight aggregation} In this work, we focus on \emph{aggregate ranking functions} where weights are assigned to input tuples and the mapping to $W$ is done by aggregating the weights of input tuples forming the witness of an output tuple.
+A common example is the \emph{sum-of-weights} case as in \cref{ex:4path}: Real-valued weights are assigned to input tuples and the weight of a (full) CQ answer is computed by adding up the weights of tuples in its witness.
+More generally, we are given an input-weight function $w_I$ that associates each input tuple with some weight in $W$ and an aggregate function $w_A: \N^W \rightarrow W$ that returns a unique weight from a multiset of elements in $W$.\footnote{For simplicity, we assume that the input weights and the answer weights have the same domain, but a generalization is straightforward.} Aggregate functions are not sensitive to the order that the input weights are provided, which is captured by the fact that their input is a multiset~\cite{jesus15aggregation}.
+We further assume that $w_A(\emptyset) = \minel(W)$.

-The mapping of query answers to $W$ is done by aggregating the input weights with $w_a$.
-A complication arises with projections because a query answer can have multiple witnesses with differing weights.
-In that case we adopt the \emph{\minweight} semantics: its weight is the least (according to $\preceq$) among the possible ones.
-We thus define for $q \in Q(D)$ its weight to be $w_Q(q) = \minel_{(t_1,\ldots, t_\stages) \in \witness(q)}(w_a(\{w_I(t_i) | i \in [\ell]\}))$.
-In \Cref{sec:projections}, we explore this issue in more detail and discuss other possible semantics.
-With a slight abuse, we use $w$ for all $w_I, w_a, w_Q$.
+For CQs with projections, a query answer can have multiple witnesses with differing weights.
+In that case, we adopt the \emph{\minweight} semantics: its weight is the minimum (according to $\preceq$) among the witnesses.
+Formally, the weight of $q \in Q(D)$ is $w(q) = \minel_{(t_1,\ldots, t_\stages) \in \witness(q)}(w_A(\{w_I(t_i) | i \in [\ell]\}))$.
+In \Cref{sec:projections}, we discuss other possible semantics.
+For the remainder of this paper, we refer to aggregate ranking functions simply as ranking functions, and, when it is clear from the context, we may use $w$ instead of $w_I$ or $w_A$.

-\introparagraph{Monotonicity} Let $\uplus$ the multiset union operator.
-Our algorithms exploit the following monotonicity properties of the ranking function:
+\introparagraph{Monotonicity} Let $\uplus$ be the multiset union operator.
+Our algorithms exploit the following monotonicity properties of common ranking functions: